Therise422/menu-tutorial/README.md

 after getting to the panel you go to UI and select button.

- You then make a script  and add it to main menu on the hierarchy key. after you go the visual basic.
+ You then make a script  and add it to main menu on the hierarchy key. after you go the visual studio

  make sure you have downloaded visula studio for unity. to open visula studio you need to click on the script file